SHAHUL-HAMEED-S2001/BASIC-PROGRAMS/README.md

 9. Sum of Digit of a Number using Recursion
 10. Count the number of digits in a number
 11. Generate all the divisors of a given number
-12. Prints the smallest divisor of the integer
+12. Prints the smallest divisor of a given number
+13. Binary equivalent of a given number
+14. Print the table of a given number
+15.